huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 ### ModelscopeT2V

-ModelscopeT2V adds spatial and temporal convolutions and attention to a UNet, and it is trained on image-text and video-text datasets to enhance what it learns during training.
+[ModelscopeT2V](../api/pipelines/text_to_video) adds spatial and temporal convolutions and attention to a UNet, and it is trained on image-text and video-text datasets to enhance what it learns during training.
 The model takes a prompt, encodes it and creates text embeddings which are denoised by the UNet, and then decoded by a VQGAN into a video.

 <Tip>

 ModelScopeT2V generates watermarked videos due to the datasets it was trained on.
-To use a watermark-free model, try the [cerspense/zeroscope_v2_76w](https://huggingface.co/cerspense/zeroscope_v2_576w) model with the [`TextToVideoSDPipeline`] first, and then upscale it's output with the [cerspense/zeroscope_v2_XL](https://huggingface.co/cerspense/zeroscope_v2_XL) checkpoint using the [`Video2VideoSDPipeline`].
+To use a watermark-free model, try the [cerspense/zeroscope_v2_76w](https://huggingface.co/cerspense/zeroscope_v2_576w) model with the [`TextToVideoSDPipeline`] first, and then upscale it's output with the [cerspense/zeroscope_v2_XL](https://huggingface.co/cerspense/zeroscope_v2_XL) checkpoint using the [`VideoToVideoSDPipeline`].

 </Tip>